Darryl McDonald

-Darryl Keith McDonald (born 17 June 1964) is an American-Australian professional basketball coach and former player who is an assistant coach for the Brisbane Bullets of the Australian National Basketball League (NBL).
+Darryl Keith McDonald (born 17 June 1964) is an American-Australian professional basketball coach and former player who most recent served as the interim head coach of the Brisbane Bullets of the Australian National Basketball League (NBL).
 Nicknamed "D-Mac", he played college basketball for the Texas A&M Aggies.
 He played in the NBL for the North Melbourne Giants, Victoria Titans / Giants and the Melbourne Tigers.

 McDonald was a three-time NBL champion: winning with the Giants in 1994, and twice with the Tigers in 2006 and 2008.
 He was selected as the Most Valuable Player (MVP) of the NBL All-Star Game in 1996 and 2006.
 McDonald served as the interim coach for the Melbourne Tigers during the 2011–12 season and returned in the same capacity with the renamed Melbourne United for the 2014–15 season.

 Early life

 Born in New York City and growing up on the streets of Harlem, Manhattan, McDonald learned to play basketball on the tough New York playground courts such as the famous Rucker Park.
 Known as "Mr. Excitement" and "D-Mac: The Playground King.", he battled against New York playground legends such as The Terminator, Master Rob and Pookie Wilson as well as future NBA stars Rod Strickland and Mario 'The Jedi' Elie.